desResLab/LINFA/paper/paper.md

 - [PyVBMC](https://acerbilab.github.io/pyvbmc/) has an accompanying [JOSS article](https://joss.theoj.org/papers/10.21105/joss.05428)[@huggins2023pyvbmc].
 - Online notebooks (see this [example](https://predictivesciencelab.github.io/data-analytics-se/lecture28/hands-on-28.html)) which implement variational inference from scratch in `pytorch`.

-LINFA is based on normalizing flow transformations and therefore can infer non linear parameter dependence, provides the ability to adaptively train a surrogate model (NoFAS) which significantly reduces the computational cost for inference of parameters for expensive computational models.
-Finally, provides an adaptive annealing algorithm (AdaAnn) which autonomouly selects the appropriate annealing steps based on the current approximation of the posterior distribution.
+LINFA is based on normalizing flow transformations and therefore can infer non linear parameter dependence.
+It also provides the ability to adaptively train a surrogate model (NoFAS) which significantly reduces the computational cost of inference for the parameters of expensive computational models.
+Finally, LINFA provides an adaptive annealing algorithm (AdaAnn) which autonomously selects the appropriate annealing steps based on the current approximation of the posterior distribution.

 # Numerical benchmarks